appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/refresh-table-data.md

 This page shows you how to refresh table data after updates which allows you to see changes in real time.

-When you connect a table to a datasource to display data and then update that datasource, the table does not automatically reflect the changes.
-You need to manually refresh the table using events or JS code to see the updated data.
+When data is updated in a datasource, the Table widget does not automatically reflect the changes.
+You need to manually refresh the Table using events or JS code to see the updated data.

  <figure>